Decision in 2-3 days over interest on deferred instalments by banks, Centre tells SC | Law-Order

 Decision in 2-3 days over interest on deferred instalments by banks, Centre tells SC

-Mehta requested to wait for 2-3 days so that the government can take a final call.
+Mehta requested him to wait for 2-3 days so that the government can take a final call.
 "I assure you that it is under consideration and it is at a very advanced stage".
-On Sept 10, the top court had extended its interim order that no account is to be declared NPA till further orders after the Centre said an expert panel has been set up to look into the issue of interest being charged by banks on installments deferred during the moratorium period due to COVID-19 pandemic.
-The government at the "highest level" is considering all the issues raised before the court in the petitions and a decision would be taken within two weeks, the Centre informed the apex court.
+On September 10, the top court had extended its interim order that no account is to be declared a nonperforming asset (NPA) or bad loan till further orders after the Centre said an expert panel has been set up to look into the issue of interest being charged by banks on installments deferred during the moratorium period due to COVID-19 pandemic.
+The government at the "highest level" is considering all the issues raised before the court in the petitions and a decision would be taken within two weeks, the Centre had informed the apex court.

 The top court had directed that decisions are taken by the Centre, the RBI, and different banks are placed on record for consideration.
 "As noted above, on the next date of hearing, the specific instructions about charging of compound interest and credit rating/downgrading during moratorium period shall be obtained, so that appropriate order be issued on the next date of hearing," the bench had said.
 The Centre had sought two weeks to file an appropriate affidavit bringing on record the relevant decisions and directions of the government as well as the Reserve Bank of India (RBI).